These handmade concrete coasters are the perfect way to accent your home decor for fall.

 You should see air bubbles rising to the surface of the coasters and once they slow down or stop, you can let this sit to cure.
 I vibrated mine for about a minute and a half.

-After vibrating, let these cure for at least an hour, depending on room temperature/climate conditions.
+After vibrating, let these cure for at least 24 hours, depending on room temperature/climate conditions.

 5. Demold And Sand The DIY Concrete Coasters